 - IC design and techniques

 Popular Career Options

 Graduates of associate's programs who wish to enter the job market should consider Certified Software Development Associate credentials, which validate understanding and skill in fundamental software development practices.
 This is obtained from the Institute of Electrical and Electronics Engineers (IEEE) Computer Society.
-After a bachelor's degree students are prepared with an understanding of the applications for electrical, electronic and magnetic phenomena, Graduates of either program can step in to such positions as:

 - Design, product, computer, research, or electronics engineer